sruj75/test-driven-learning/PRD/product.md

   - Advanced ad placement optimization
   - Content partnerships and affiliate program

+## 7. Post-MVP Feature Expansion

+### Multi-Domain Learning Support
+- **Description**: Enable users to manage multiple learning domains (subjects) within a single account
+- **Features**:
+  - Domain switching interface
+  - Separate goals and progress tracking per domain
+  - Domain-specific test-resource cycles
+  - Cross-domain learning recommendations

+- **Implementation Considerations**:
+  - Extended database schema for multiple domains
+  - UI for managing multiple domains
+  - Enhanced progress tracking across domains
+  - Domain-specific test and resource recommendation algorithms

+### Enhanced Social Learning
+- **Description**: Add collaborative and social elements to enhance learning motivation
+- **Features**:
+  - Study groups with shared goals
+  - Learning competitions and challenges
+  - Peer progress comparisons
+  - Knowledge sharing between users

+### Advanced Analytics
+- **Description**: Provide deeper insights into learning patterns and effectiveness
+- **Features**:
+  - Learning style identification
+  - Time-based effectiveness metrics
+  - Predictive learning path optimization
+  - Detailed strength/weakness analysis

-## 7. Open Questions & Decisions
+## 8. Open Questions & Decisions
-- How to effectively evaluate the quality of recommended videos?
+- How to effectively evaluate the quality of recommended YouTube videos?
-- How to balance repetition of concepts with preventing memorization?
+- How to balance repetition of concepts with preventing memorization in tests?
 - Should we focus on specific subject areas first or build a general-purpose platform?
-- How to handle subjects that don't have quality YouTube content?
+- How to handle domains that don't have quality YouTube content?
-- What's the right balance between test frequency and learning time?
+- What's the right balance between testing frequency and resource study time?
 - How to ensure tests are truly measuring understanding rather than recall?
 - What additional premium features would provide the most value to users?
 - How can we integrate ads without disrupting the learning experience?
 - What is the optimal ad frequency that balances revenue with user experience?
 - How to price institutional/enterprise plans competitively?
 - What referral incentives would be most effective for our target audience?
+- How to best leverage Google account data to personalize the initial experience?
+- What approach to take for users without Google accounts in future versions?
+- How many alternative resources should we offer if a user marks content as unhelpful?